History of German foreign policy: World War II

 Germany's foreign policy during the war involved the creation of allied governments under direct or indirect control from Berlin.
 A main goal was obtaining soldiers from the senior allies, such as Italy and Hungary, and millions of workers and ample food supplies from subservient allies such as Vichy France.
 By the fall of 1942, there were 24 divisions from Romania on the Eastern Front, 10 from Italy and 10 from Hungary.
 When a country was no longer dependable, Germany would assume full control, as it did with France in 1942, Italy in 1943, and Hungary in 1944.
 Full control allowed the Nazis to achieve their high priority of mass murdering all Jewish population.
 Although Japan was officially a powerful ally, the relationship was distant and there was little coordination or cooperation, such as Germany's refusal to share the secret formula for making synthetic oil from coal until late in the war.

 Hitler devoted most of his attention during the war to military and diplomatic affairs.
-DiNardo argues that in Europe Germany's foreign-policy was dysfunctional during the war, as Hitler treated each ally separately, and refused to create any sort of combined staff that would synchronize policies, armaments, and strategies.
+DiNardo argues that in Europe Germany's foreign-policy was dysfunctional during the war, as Hitler treated each ally separately, and never bothered to create any sort of combined staff that would synchronize policies, armaments, and strategies.
 Italy, Finland, Romania, and Hungary each dealt with Berlin separately, and never coordinated their activities.
 Germany was reluctant to share its powerful weapons systems, or to train Axis officers.
 There were some exceptions, such as the close collaboration between the German and Italian forces in North Africa.